sudoer-Huatao/calc_ultra/README.md

 - Vector/matrix operations
 - **A perfect interface to do calculations!**

-## Note
+## Chinese version

-This is the module package of the Calc-Ultra calculator.
-For the Python script of this package, visit <https://github.com/sudoer-Huatao/Calc-ULTRA> (**unmaintained**).
+Want to check out the Chinese version?
+Visit <https://github.com/sudoer-Huatao/calc_ultra-chinese>! 🇨🇳

 ## Installation and Running

 > Run the calculus calculator with a single line of code

+Use the following command to download Calc-Ultra (pip should be installed):

-Command line: `pip3 install calc-ultra`.
+`pip3 install calc-ultra`

-Due to Python import identifiers restrictions, please import Calc-Ultra as "calc_ultra" and not "calc-ultra" when you need to use the calculator.
+Due to Python import identifiers restrictions, please import Calc-Ultra as "calc_ultra" and not "calc-ultra".

-To run the calculator, import Calc-ULTRA as `calc_ultra` like so:
+Import Calc-Ultra like so to use:

 `from calc_ultra import main`

-Make sure you have the latest version installed.
-To update calc-ultra, run `pip3 install --upgrade calc-ultra`.
+Please make sure you have the latest version installed.
+To update calc-ultra, run the following command:

+`pip3 install --upgrade calc-ultra`

 ## Requirements

+Calc-Ultra requires these modules/packages:

+- `sympy`
+- `numpy`
+- `matplotlib`
+- `scipy`
+- `rich`
+- `prompt-toolkit`

-This program requires the `sympy`,  `numpy`, `rich`, `matplotlib`, and `scipy` modules installed.
-Other required modules are built into most Python IDEs.
+If you do not have them installed, there is no need to worry.
+The modules needed should be installed automatically if you don't have them.
+Other required modules are built into most Python IDEs as well.

-## Warnings

-### Function limitations

-Due to limitations of the SymPy module, **some functions cannot be integrated**.
-The Error Function `erf(x)` can be integrated in both indefinite integral and definite integral calculation, but the Absolute Value and Factorial functions are only available to definite integral calculations.
-Integration of composed functions is also limited due to SymPy limitations.
-While some composed functions work, others don't. 😟

 ## Test PYPI

 Previous test versions of this project are on Test PYPI.
-View on <https://test.pypi.org/project/calc-ultra/>.
+View on <https://test.pypi.org/project/calc-ultra/>. 💾

 ## Acknowledgements

 > Without them, this would be impossible

-A general thank-you to all GitHub users who gave feedback and/or starred this repository. ⭐️ And... a SPECIAL THANK-YOU to @Haobot for troubleshooting and feedback! 👍❤️
+A big thank-you to all GitHub users who gave feedback and/or starred this repository. ⭐️ Your encouragement is our motivation.
+The following contributors deserve a SPECIAL THANK-YOU 👍❤️:

+- @Haobot for troubleshooting and feedback!
+- Fanbo for feedback and ideas for improvement!

-This program was made using SymPy and Scipy for calculation and Matplotlib and NumPy for graphing.
+This program was made using `sympy` for calculation and `numpy`, `scipy`, and `matplotlib` for graphing.

-## Gallery
+## Gallery (Demos)

 DerivaCalc derivative with graph demo:
 ![derivacalc_demo](https://github.com/sudoer-Huatao/calc_ultra/assets/135504586/3d99a51d-2e46-414c-8929-fa16016a856a "derivacalc_demo")